Greylock’s Reid Hoffman and Sarah Guo to talk fundraising at Early Stage SF 2020 – TechCrunch

 Today, we’re very proud to announce one of our few Main Stage sessions that will be open to all attendees.
 Reid Hoffman and Sarah Guo will join us for a conversation around “How To Raise Your Series A.”

 Sarah Guo has a wealth of experience in the tech world.
 She started her career in high school at a tech firm founded by her parents, called Casa Systems.
-She then joined Goldman Sachs, where she invested in growth-stage tech startups such as Zynga and Dropbox, and advised both pre-IPO companies (Workday) and publicly traded firms (Zynga, Netflix, and Nvidia).
+She then joined Goldman Sachs, where she invested in growth-stage tech startups such as Zynga and Dropbox, and advised both pre-IPO companies (Workday) and publicly traded firms (Zynga, Netflix and Nvidia).
 She joined Greylock Partners in 2013 and led the firm’s investment in Cleo, Demisto, Sqreen and Utmost.
-She has a particular focus on B2B applications as well as infrastructure, cybersecurity, collaboration tools, AI, and healthcare.
+She has a particular focus on B2B applications, as well as infrastructure, cybersecurity, collaboration tools, AI and healthcare.

-The format for Hoffman and Guo’s main stage chat will be familiar to folks who have followed the investors.
-It will be an updated, in-person combination of Hoffman’s famously annotated LinkedIn Series B pitchdeck that led to Greylock’s investment, and Sarah Guo’s in-depth breakdown of what she looks for in a pitch.
+The format for Hoffman and Guo’s Main Stage chat will be familiar to folks who have followed the investors.
+It will be an updated, in-person combination of Hoffman’s famously annotated LinkedIn Series B pitch deck that led to Greylock’s investment, and Sarah Guo’s in-depth breakdown of what she looks for in a pitch.

 They’ll lay out a number of universally applicable lessons that folks seeking Series A funding can learn from, tackling each from their own unique perspectives.
 Hoffman has years of experience in consumer-focused companies, with a special expertise in network effects.
 Guo is one of the top minds when it comes to investment in enterprise software.